-So with the money we raised from friends, we bought some sausages, bread, and juice.
+So with the money, we raised from friends, we bought some sausages, bread, and juice.
 We also bought some cooking oil for the sausage since we knew the home probably had no cooking oil. money for that.

 We couldn’t help but notice the smiles on the faces of these children.

-We realised that most of them actually desired to have some sausages and therefore I felt like this was some small party just to celebrate life.
+We realized that most of them actually desired to have some sausages and therefore I felt like this was some small party just to celebrate life.
 We also ensured that there was enough food for the next day.

 Since the director was okay with buying vegetables, we gave out money for that.